panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 Calling `bind()` on the method `batman.logName.bind(batman)` binds `this` value to `batman` instance.
 Then you can be sure that the method doesn't lose the context.

 Binding manually `this` is daunting, especially if you have lots of methods.
-There's a better way, to arrow functions in classes properties.
+There's a better way, to arrow functions in class properties.

 ### 5.2 Arrow function

-Thanks to [Class fields proposal](https://github.com/tc39/proposal-class-fields) (at this moment at stage 3) you can use arrow function as methods in classes.
+Thanks to [Class fields proposal](https://github.com/tc39/proposal-class-fields) (at this moment at stage 3) you can use the arrow function as methods in classes.

 Now, in contrast with regular functions, the method defined using an arrow function binds `this` lexically to the instance of the class.